Fascinating day trip to Tarragona and Sitges

 The ruins in the shape of a cross are the remains of the 12th-century church of Santa Maria del Miracle.
 This ruin also was built over yet another existing church ruin.

-We visited the Colesseum in Rome not too long ago and I can see, as I am sure you can also, that the arena in Tarragona is similar in construction and design.
+We visited the Colosseum in Rome not too long ago, and I am sure you can see that the arena in Tarragona is similar in construction and design.
 See Rome — Andrà tutto bene.

 Roman Circus and Praetorian Tower

 The Roman Circus and Praetorian Tower are within walking distance of the Amphitheater.
-It is easy not difficult for us to visualize chariot races taking place here all those years ago.
+It is easy, not difficult, for us to visualize chariot races occurring here years ago.

 Take a look in the photo at the shape of the cross in these ruins.
 These are the remains of the 12th century church of Santa Maria del Miracle that was built over yet another church.